Welcome to the Year 9 guide to Key Stage 4 Specialisms

 NO JEWELLERY TO BE WORN IN ANY PE LESSONS.

-Students are expected to wear full school uniform to and from school on days that they have PE.
+• Students are expected to wear full school uniform to school on days that they have PE.
 They should bring their PE kit to school with them and use the changing facilities for PE lessons.

 Make-up, Hair and Jewellery